 Organic content promotion consists of promotion through owned and earned channels such as via social media, email marketing, or content placement on other sites.
 This type of promotion helps to increase content visibility without incurring any additional marketing costs and works best when you have a well-structured content promotion calendar that promotes to the channels your buyers use.

-Note, both options can be used separately, but frequently they are used together in a structured inbound campaign.
+Note, both options can be used separately, but frequently they are used together.

 5 Tips To See Results From Content Promotion